-The basement door, marked "5" is the door_ext_36_right block, which you need to insert 2'2-7/16 feet off the hallway wall.
+The basement door, marked "5," is the door_ext_36_right block, which you need to insert 2'2-7/16 feet off the hallway wall.
 Start the first step 10.5 inches from the inside of the basement door and offset each step 10.5 inches seven times.
-Free hand draw a line as shown in figure 13.42 which indicates a cut line separating the up and down stairs.
-Place the cutting line on the dimension layer.
+Draw a freehand line as shown in Figure 13.42 that indicates a cut line separating the up and down stairs.